IRCAD/trusted_code_nsd/README.md

    ```
    python src/trusted_datapaper_ds/dataprocessing/estimate_gtmasks.py --config_path configs/anaconfig.yml
    ```
    Note: in the file "src/trusted_datapaper_ds/dataprocessing/estimate_gtmasks.py", line 89, there are some resizing option parameters, to avoid memory overload.
 I choose by default [512, 384, 384] just for the US data which are quite big.
-Depending to your memory, you can set different values.
+Depending on your memory, you can set different values.

 ### 5. To estimate the ground-truth landmarks